Ryael/memoria/README.md

 ![Memory Game - Easy](docs/features/game-easy.png)

 Here is where the magic happens!
-This is the core functionality of the website that displays a 4-card grid upon being the Easy mode button being interacted with.
+This is the core functionality of the website that displays a 4-card grid upon the Easy mode button being interacted with.
 The previous menu is hidden but the game itself is written such that the timer doesn't start counting until the user clicks on a card.
 There's nothing worse than games that have their timers begin counting before the user is even able to take an action.
 The emoji are randomised each time using a shuffle method but they are always pulled from the same list of emoji.
 The emoji approach is quite novel as it allows the website to not have to load images everytime as every device has their own version of emojis built in.

 The game board also has a simple border animation that runs around the edges, drawing the user's focus towards the game board.
 Upon selecting a card, they flip upwards.
 Upon selecting two non-matching cards, they both briefly shake to provide the user with visual feedback that there hasn't been a match before flipping back down.
 However, upon selecting two matching cards, the cards remain flipped.
 Once all the cards have been flipped, the board itself flips.
 At this point two things occur simultaneously: 1) the user is presented with their amount of flips and the time elapsed in minutes and second, and 2) a confetti script is run to give the user a reason to celebrate their victory.
 [Here is the example](docs/features/border-animation.gif) of the animated border and the win screen with the confetti.
 This is perfect for younger kids as it's flashy enough to keep them invested and to get a taste of what memory games are like before diving into the higher difficulties.